• Menu

 Calle Independencia

-Calle Independencia in Tlaquepaque Centro is the place to visit during the night or day.
-Not only are there many restaurants and bars to choose from but you will need to look up towards the sky and enjoy the famous umbrellas overhead.
+Calle Independencia in Tlaquepaque Centro is a place to visit during the night or day.
+Not only are there many restaurants and bars to choose from, but you will also need to look up at the sky and enjoy the famous umbrellas overhead.

 Tequila made in Jalisco State of Mexico